dexg-finance/dexg-staking-contract/README.md

 $ truffle compile
 ```

+# Deploy & Test

-Run the migrations:
+1. Run the migrations:

 ```
 $ truffle migrate --reset
 ```

-# Deploy & Test

-1. Open the `setRewardRound.js` file and modify the pre-defined `start` and `end` timestamps.
+2. Open the `setRewardRound.js` file and modify the pre-defined `start` and `end` timestamps.
 In the following example, the staking period is 60 seconds.

 ```
 async function start() {